UCL/ucl_software_carpentry/installation/install.md

 It should install MinGW's package manager.
 On the left, select ``Basic Setup``, and on right select ``mingw32-base``, ``mingw-developer-toolkit``, ``mingw-gcc-g++``, ``msys-base``.
 On some systems these packages might be selected from start.
 Finally, click the installation menu and ``Apply Changes``.

+This also installs the compiler needed for some courses.

 Finding out where things got installed
 --------------------------------------